rosbit/id-generator/README.md

         ```
         53 bits for a sequence number  (limit: 2**53-1 = 9,007,199,254,740,991)
         10 bits for a worker id        (limit: 2**10 = 1024)
         ```

+ 1. order ID generator
+    - id is of type uint64
+    - as a digit string, its first 6 char is date with format "YYMMDD"
+    - the tail chars is workerId
+    - order ID digit is composed of

+        ```
+        YYMMDDxxxxxxxWW
+           YYMMDD stands for Year, Month, Day.   (upper limit: 991231)
+           xxxxxx stands for order Id sequence.  (upper limit: 10,000,000)
+           WW     stands for worker id.          (upper limit: 100)
+        ```

 ## Installation